 Even as he said it though, despite the distance, John's sharp sniper eyes noted there was something strangely familiar about this Fuhrer Savage the others had told him about.
-For one, he strangely resembled the posters of the Fuhrer Savage in the future, who the . . . other Batman had identified for them.
+For one, he greatly resembled the posters of the Fuhrer Savage in the future, who the . . . other Batman had identified for them.

 It felt more like the angle and his point of view of the man was triggering a sense of déjà vu that he could not shake.
 But that was impossible.
-He had never seen—

 His ruminations were interrupted, and he snapped back to the present.
 "Let's hit 'em, and hit 'em hard," ordered Sergeant Rock.
 Killing the Nazi leadership should help stall things, and this was their final chance.